 For our last two, let’s look at a few things I have seen recently.
 In What Happened To Monday, the bad guy is Glenn Close’s “Child Allocation Bureau” head, who takes illegal siblings from their families and puts them into cryogenic storage as a sort of a plan to stop overpopulation.
 It’s…a bit silly.
 And Close’s character isn’t a good antagonist, and she doesn’t contrast well with the sisters who end up opposing her.
 She’s a power-hungry hypocrite and the sisters are more reserved, hoping only to survive.
 But beyond that, Close is in the film so little that there is hardly any chance to form any other kind of contrast, especially one of any deeper level.

 Lastly, I recently had the chance to re-watch X-Men: The Last Stand, that disappointing conclusion of the original X-Men trilogy.
-The film is so narratively incoherent that it’s a bit hard to seperate the heroes out to find one clear antagonist, but I guess that it really should be Wolverine, opposed by, naturally, Magneto.
+The film is so narratively incoherent that it’s a bit hard to separate the heroes out to find one clear antagonist, but I guess that it really should be Wolverine, opposed by, naturally, Magneto.
 Magneto wants a future for mutant-kind, even if takes force to achieve, and Wolverine wants to…save Jean Grey I guess?
 As part of that weird romantic triangle sub-plot those first three films were blighted with?
 And sure, the cult-like leader Magneto and the lonesome Wolverine have that natural contrast, but the film isn’t interested in doing much exploring of other, deeper, contrasts, at any other point in the production.

 So, that’s contrasts.
 But of course, in order for this relationship to work, there can’t just be contrasts, there must also be a level of parity.
 And that equality is what we will discuss next.